 Part of the argument these groups make—captured succinctly here—is that not only do all customers of US hosts with data housed in US data centers fall under the Patriot Act, but those who house their data in foreign data centers operated by US companies fall under US law as well.

 To be sure, some of this fear has come from statements made by American companies hosting data in Europe, including Microsoft, which — during its June 2011 launch of Office 365 in London — admitted that European data, stored or processed in Europe by Microsoft, would fall under the jurisdiction of the Patriot Act.

 News of the reach of the Patriot Act has led many to believe that US companies — and their servers — are somehow inherently less secure than European hosts.

 But those who cite this as reason to host with European providers, miss or ignore the facts of European law.
 Read more

 One of the critical parts of administrating your server is being able to log into your server via SSH (or shell access) as root.
 By accessing your servers “on the command line,” you can roll up your proverbial sleeves and really dig in: installing software, changing system configurations, investigating problems, etc. But there is a server security concern when logging into a system with all that control when you’ve only got a single password protecting access.
 This is where key authentication comes in.

 Instead of typing in a password, you can generate an encrypted key pair that is used to authenticate you when logging in.
 The server will look to see if you have this key file on your computer instead.
-There is a good little overview of the process from cPanel here.

 Key authenticaion is a great server security measure to implement as it allows you to control which systems can access your server.
 You can also turn password authentication off and your server will be immune to SSH password attacks.
 This is major step in security hardening and is highly advised.